break

 |

-- instance of breaking something into pieces
+- An instance of breaking something into two or more pieces.

 |